auth0/docs/articles/quickstart/native/ios-swift/00-centralized-login.md

 ---
 title: Centralized Login
-default: true
+description: This tutorial demonstrates how to integrate Centralized Lock in your iOS Swift project to present a hosted Lock login.
-description: This tutorial demonstrates how to integrate Centralized Lock in your iOS Swift project in order to present a login screen.
+budicon: 448
 ---

 <%= include('../../../_includes/_package', {